 OSHA classifies any liquids that catch fire and have a flashpoint at or below 199.4 degrees Fahrenheit as a flammable liquid.
 Power steering fluid falls into this category.
 So, it is not a flammable liquid, even though it can catch fire.

-The good news, however, is that both the gasoline in your vehicle and your transmission fluid are likely to catch fire first.
+The good news, however, is that both the gasoline in your vehicle and your transmission fluid is likely to catch fire first.

 That means while you shouldn’t be careless about power steering fluid, it’s not particularly likely to be the cause of an engine fire, as long as it’s not leaking all over the engine.